dat-alpaca/turnip-engine/README.md

    For Windows users, use the `Build All` option upon opening the Visual Studio solution project, or run `msbuild`.

    After that, you should have a working copy under `turnip-engine/build/turnip/`.

+## Configuration
+The engine requires a location file specified as its main constructor argument.
+A default file can be located under [`res/engine_config.json`](https://github.com/dat-alpaca/turnip-engine/blob/main/res/engine_config.json).

+> [!WARNING]
+> Changing the graphics API string (`windowingCapabilities/api`) will not change the actual graphics API used.
+As the TurnipRHI system uses static polymorphism, the engine has to be recompiled with the correct arguments.
+Check the options listed [here](#installation) for more information.

 # License